Opinion | What can Democrats do about Clarence Thomas?

-Given his wife’s role in the awful events of that day, it’s obvious that Clarence Thomas should recuse himself from any case having to do with Jan.
+Given his wife’s role in encouraging the effort to overturn the election that culminated in the awful events of that day, Clarence Thomas should obviously recuse himself from any case having to do with Jan.
 6. But what can Democrats do about him?

 The way Democrats are answering that question tells us a lot about their party.